Company Policy: Everything You Need to Know

 Clear company policies challenge workers to higher standards.
 No amount of rules will ever eliminate problems a company will face, but they establish a level of protection when companies hire new employees and interact with customers.

 For help writing or revising a company policy, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.